Easy Christmas Crafts for Kids

 Snowman Snack-Container Craft

 Throw together this creative and simple snowman snack holder using a recycled plastic drink container.
 First, remove the label from the drink container.
 Using crafts glue, adhere a blue pom-pom to each side of the lid.
 Then glue each end of a black pipe cleaner directly above each pom-pom.
-Crumple, then roll a 1x1-inch square of construction paper into a small cone shape.
-Glue the paper cone onto the container using crafts glue.
+Crumple, then roll a 1x1-inch square of orange construction paper into a small cone shape.
+Glue the paper cone "nose" onto the container using crafts glue.
 Tie a strip of light blue rickrack around the container for the snowman's scarf.

 Personalized Christmas Ornament